WiFiCo/SkiaLizer/README.md

 ---

 SkiaLizer is built with a clear mission: **provide quality audio visualization with minimal system impact**.
-Whether you're a DJ performing live, a streamer creating content, or a hobbyist enjoying music at home, SkiaLizer adapts to your needs without consuming excessive system resources.
+Whether you're a DJ performing live, a streamer creating content, or a hobbyist thats not happy with existing options, SkiaLizer adapts to your needs without consuming excessive system resources.

-## Why SkiaLizer?

-- **Lightweight** - Optimized for performance
-- **Versatile** - 16+ different visualization modes with customizable palettes
-- **Stream-ready** - Transparency support

 ---